gerane/Posh-Teamviewer/docs/Commands/Update-TeamviewerDevice.md

 ```

 ### -UpdateDeviceList
 Update the Devices List Global Variable that the Device information is stored.
 Teamviewer accounts with a large device list can take a very long time to send a response back with Device Ids.
 To get around this Device information is gathered and stored when Initialize-Teamviewer is ran to decrypt the Teamviewer Access Token.
 This allows quick Device information look up.
-If the information needs to be updated you can either add this switch.